Paul Frederick Foster: Postwar career

-Retirement
+Retirement and death

 Foster retired in April 1961 and settled in Virginia Beach, Virginia, where he died at his home on January 30, 1972, aged 82.
 He was buried at Arlington National Cemetery, Virginia, and his wife, Isabelle De La Vicendiere Lowe (1892–1981) is buried beside him.
-They had together one son, Paul.
+They had one son, Paul.

 The Spruance-class destroyer USS Paul F. Foster was named in his honor in 1976.

 Decorations

 Here is the ribbon bar of Vice Admiral Paul F. Foster: